a97madison/24CardGameCalculator/README.md

 # 24CardGameCalculator

 This repo is an ios application written in swift used to calculate the solutions for the card game Twenty Four.
-Rules for the card game can be found on the tutorial screen within the application (soon) or below:
+Rules for the card game can be found on the tutorial screen within the application (soon) or below.
+Under the tutorial for the card game, there is documentation for the structure of the application.

 ## TUTORIAL...
 How to play Twenty Four?